Casper Ankergren: Leeds United

-At the start of the 2009/10 season, Ankergren was Leeds' number two goalkeeper behind Shane Higgs.
-Ankergren made his first appearance of the season coming on as a substitute for Higgs who suffered an injury during the match against Milton Keynes Dons, opening the door for Ankergren to start a few matches after Higgs was ruled out with a thigh injury.
+At the start of the 2009–10 season, Ankergren was Leeds' number two goalkeeper behind Shane Higgs.
+He made his first appearance of the season coming on as a substitute for Higgs who suffered an injury during the match against Milton Keynes Dons, opening the door for Ankergren to start a few matches after Higgs was ruled out with a thigh injury.
 Leeds signed goalkeeper Frank Fielding as backup to Ankergren whilst Higgs was injured.
-Ankergen made his first start of the season against Carlisle United.
+Ankergren made his first start of the season against Carlisle United.
 He started a second successive match with Higgs still out and he kept a clean sheet in the match against Charlton Athletic.
 He continued to deputise for the injured Higgs and played 11 matches in all competitions with six clean sheets.
 New loan signing David Martin came into the team for the Football League Trophy match against Accrington Stanley with Ankergren dropping to the bench, but he returned to the starting line-up against Southampton and kept another clean sheet.
 With Higgs' injury more serious than originally thought, Ankergren has been given an extended run of matches.

-On 3 January 2010 Ankergen made several important saves for Leeds in their 1–0 FA Cup victory against Premier League champions Manchester United at Old Trafford, particularly from Wayne Rooney and Danny Welbeck shots.
+On 3 January 2010, Ankergren made several important saves for Leeds in their 1–0 FA Cup victory against Premier League champions Manchester United at Old Trafford, particularly from Wayne Rooney and Danny Welbeck shots.
 The following matches for Leeds saw a slump in form with Leeds drawing against Wycombe Wanderers and losing against Exeter City and Carlisle United.
 Ankergren had a fine match for Leeds in the FA Cup match against Tottenham Hotspur on 23 January 2010.
-Ankergen saved a first half penalty from Jermain Defoe, and also pulled off a string of fine saves as Leeds earned a replay with a 2–2 draw.
+He saved a first half penalty from Jermain Defoe, and also pulled off a string of fine saves as Leeds earned a replay with a 2–2 draw.

-On 3 February 2010 Ankergren put in an impressive performance after making several impressive saves against Tottenham in the FA Cup despite Leeds losing 3–1.
-Ankergren was involved in a penalty shoot-out for Leeds, but was unable to save a penalty for Leeds in the Football League Trophy Northern Area final second leg against Carlisle as Leeds were knocked out of the tournament after losing 6–5 in the shootout.
+On 3 February 2010, Ankergren put in an impressive performance after making several impressive saves against Tottenham in the FA Cup despite Leeds losing 3–1.
+He was involved in a penalty shoot-out for Leeds, but was unable to save a penalty for Leeds in the Football League Trophy Northern Area final second leg against Carlisle as Leeds were knocked out of the tournament after losing 6–5 in the shootout.

 After Leeds' number one goalkeeper Higgs returned from a long injury lay-off in a match against Norwich City, Ankergren dropped back to the substitutes bench.
 Leeds were promoted to the Championship after finishing in second place.
 It was announced on 14 May 2010 that Ankergren would not be offered a new deal at Leeds and that he was free to find a new club.
-Ankergren was replaced at Leeds by a fellow Dane Kasper Schmeichel who signed a deal two weeks after Ankergren was released.
+He was replaced at Leeds by a fellow Dane Kasper Schmeichel who signed a deal two weeks after Ankergren was released.